palantir/conjure/readme.md

 ```

 ### Packages
-Conjure supports packages, which are namespaces for objects.
-Package names
+Package names are used by generator implementations to determine the output
-should follow the Java style naming convention: `com.example.name`
+location and language-specific namespacing.
+Package names should follow the
+Java style naming convention: `com.example.name`.

 This manifests in the generated languages as follows: